UU-tracktech/tracktech/Interface/README.md

 ## Architecture

-The architecture of the application is made up of the following main components:
+The architecture of the application consists of the following main components:

-- /react: This folder contains many config files as well as folders containing the actual source code.
+- /react: This folder contains many config files and folders containing the actual source code.
-- /react/public: Includes an index.html, as well as static files that are publicically visible.
+- /react/public: Includes an index.html and static files that are publicly visible.
 - /react/src: The source code for the interface, which consists of:
   - /react/src/pages: The main pages of the application.
-  - /react/src/components: The custom react components used throughout the application.
+  - /react/src/components: The custom React components used throughout the application.
   - /react/src/classes: pure typescript classes.
 - /react/testing: Folder containing testing files, divided into:
-  - /react/testing/unit testing: Jest unit tests that test individual components.
+  - /react/testing/unit testing: Jest unit tests that tests individual components.
-  - /react/testing/integration testing: Jest tests that test integration of the interface with the orchestrator.
+  - /react/testing/integration testing: Jest tests that test the integration of the interface with the orchestrator.

 ## Dependencies

 ### Packages

-All dependencies are included in the (react/package.json) and (react/package-lock.json) files and can be installed with `npm install`
+All dependencies are included in the (react/package.json) and (react/package-lock.json) files and installed with `npm install`.

 ## Running tests